nocomplexity/ArchitecturePlaybook/businessprinciples.rst

   make a product easy to use and easy to create.
 Focus on UX.
 | **Implications**
 | Difficult back-end performance and scaling issues are handled later.
-  This can increase development cost if performance is never account for in a design.
+  This can increase development cost if performance is never accounted for in a design.

 Use Open Data, Open Standards, Open Source, and Open Innovation